 The firm had long since harboured the ambition to become a national firm with offices in Dublin and Galway given the strong connection to the west of Ireland through its people as well as the opportunity to offer a serious alternative to the many successful businesses in the region, it was a question of finding the right strategic opportunity.
 2014 saw such an opportunity arise when agreement was reached to take over a Galway based Intellectual Property business, Trade Secrets Limited, and appoint its founder, Laura Myles, Head of IP and IT in the Firm, staff numbers growing to 25 in the process.

 2015 was a strong year for the firm as M&A activity returned strongly to the Irish market and the firm implemented numerous new initiatives focused on providing a better service to clients and a better place to work for our people.
 At this point the firms client base reflected a very significant number of internationally based and internationally focused clients; in order to broaden the scope of its legal service offering to these clients the firm joined ‘Law Exchange International’ as the sole Irish firm, thus creating a legal network of similarly positioned firms spanning over 40 countries worldwide.
 The firm was also recognised by Legal 500 for the first time which is a regarded as a significant barometer of the level of market recognition of the firm and standing of its partners as perceived by clients and peers and is thus a prestigious affiliation.

-2016 has thus far been a landmark year as the firm has reached agreement with three new senior hires, one as Partner in the Corporate/Commercial team joining in July, one as Partner heading up the expanding Commercial Litigation department joining in August and one Senior Associate joining the growing Commercial Property group.
-With our team now numbering 43 the firm has also secured the location of our headquarters for the foreseeable future and agreed a lease on the top two floors at No. 1 Grants Row to allow for future expansion and a better working environment.
+2016 was a landmark year as the firm reached agreement with two new external hires as Partners, Gavin Lawlor joining as Partner in the Corporate/Commercial team & David Curran joining as Partner in the Commercial Litigation department.
+These hires, together with a number of additional senior hires expanded the team to 43.
+The firm also secured the location of our headquarters for the foreseeable future agreeing a lease on the top two floors at No. 1 Grants Row to allow for future expansion and a better working environment.